-Disclaimer: This post is my own opinion and has no intend to offend anyone or make anyone feel guilty for taking days off and giving in to self-care.
-It is merely to highlight that, at times, self-care is not what we think it is or what we actually even want self-care to be.
+Disclaimer: This post is my own opinion and is not intended to offend anyone or make anyone feel guilty for taking days off and giving in to self-care.
+It is merely to highlight that, at times, self-care is not what we think it is or what we even want self-care to be.

 Have you ever seen those long posts on Tumblr about self-care?
 They go something like this: it’s okay to stay in bed, leave your laundry/dishes to pile up, eat whatever or don’t eat at all, watch shows all day to make yourself better, take long hot showers, neglect the world, your friends, your plans and just do whatever it takes to make you feel better.

-Putting yourself first, caring for yourself first.
+You are putting yourself first, caring for yourself first.
 Well, it’s great, really.
-Because it is necessary for one, especially people suffering with mental illnesses, to have those days where they let go and need to just be with themselves; making themselves feel better, doing whatever is right for them.
+Because it is necessary for one, especially people suffering from mental illnesses, to have those days where they let go and need to just be with themselves, making themselves feel better, doing whatever is right for them.

 I recently went through a few really rough days.
 It was bad.
-I was sobbing, crying, feeling like absolute shit, my depression was at an all time high, my low thoughts were getting to me, my mind wouldn’t stop racing.
+I was sobbing, crying, feeling like absolute shit, and my depression was at an all-time high, my low thoughts were getting to me, my mind wouldn’t stop racing.

 And this time, that meant getting my ass off my bed, dragging it for pilates, working extra hard during my session, finally cooking a proper meal at home for myself, listening to upbeat music, sitting down with my mother for a while, even though my room and solitude was what I wanted, and finally, writing this article.

-Self-care is really important.
-Taking time off to rejuvenate, look after your soul, emotions and thoughts, is crucial.
-Giving yourself the space to just breathe, to relax and doing what you think would make you feel better, also extremely important and if you need an extra few days, then take it for yourself but, it cannot always be that way.
+Self-care is crucial.
+Taking time off to rejuvenate, looking after your soul, emotions, and thoughts is crucial.
+Giving yourself space to just breathe, to relax, and doing what you think would make you feel better, also extremely important, and if you need an extra few days, then take it for yourself but, it cannot always be that way.